ItsFamineDev/hypnophobia/README.md

 /execute in minecraft:limbo run tp @s 447 319 -232 -45 36

 ```
+# IF LSERA (angel eye)  ISNT WORKING RELOG AND IT SHOULD FIX

 If you are struggling loading the world, try doing less ram like 6k, if you do too much ram it’ll max out and seem like it’s not working

 # DEDICATE 6-8k RAM, ANYTHING ABOVE 8k CAN BE TOO MUCH AND MIGHT CAUSE ISSUES